hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

 To disable this feature call :py:meth:`~.model.BaseModel.disable_plot_components`.

-.. versionadded:: 1.4 ``Signal1D.plot`` keyword arguments
+.. versionadded:: 1.4 :meth:`~.api.signals.Signal1D.plot` keyword arguments

-All extra keyword argments are passes to the :meth:`plot` method of the corresponing signal object.
+All extra keyword argments are passes to the :meth:`~.api.signals.Signal1D.plot` method of the corresponing signal object.
 For example, the following plots the model signal figure but not its navigator:

 .. code-block:: python